berarma/jquery-freeTheCookies/README.md

 jQuery.freeTheCookies( options );
 ```

-The first time you call the plugin you can pass an options object as argument
+The first time being invoked an options object can be used as argument
 (optional).
 The default values can be seen in the source code.

 The following options are available: